silcprotocol/silc/app/eips/README.md

 }
 ```

-With the **evmOS** framework, it is possible to modify any of the fields defined in the type via the `operation` setter
+With the **silc** framework, it is possible to modify any of the fields defined in the type via the `operation` setter
 methods:

 - `SetExecute`: update the execution logic for the opcode.